junobuild/create-juno/templates/vanilla-js-example/README.md

 ### 3. Configure your project

-Set the Satellite ID in your `juno.config.ts` file:
+Set the Satellite ID in your `juno.config.mjs` file:

 ```ts
 import { defineConfig } from "@junobuild/config";